PROGRAMS CFAA Seminar 2020

 Tony Todesco, founder and owner of Stow Florist/One Main Street Studio, of Stow, Massachusetts, has designed and commented for trade shows and has appeared on television promoting the use and enjoyment of flowers.

 He is a regular guest designer, lectures and instructor for Civic, Design Groups, and Garden Clubs on state, national and international levels.
 Design program have been presented to numerous museums, including The Museum of Fine Arts, Boston, and The Minneapolis Institute of Art.
 Tony's large scale designs are a regular exhibit at the Museum of Fine Arts.

 Among his many accomplishments are set design and staging for numerous flowers shows, including The Massachusetts Horticultural Societies Annual, New England Flower Show.
 He is proud to be a National Garden Clubs, Master Flower Show Judge, and served on the The National Garden Club Flower Show Committee as New Design Development chair (2001-2017).
-He developed and introduced eleven new design types.
-These designs are included in the NGC, Handbook for Flower Shows, and also seen in Designing by Types publication.
+Because of his creative use of plant material and technical knowledge, he not only interprets design trends, but helps creates them.
+He is proud to be a National Garden Clubs Master Flower Show Judge and served on the the NGC Flower Show Committee as New Design Development Chair (2001-2017) where he developed and introduced eleven new design types.
+These exciting new designs will be the focus of his program.

 In addition to over 35 years in the Metrowest Boston area, Tony's colorful style and expertise, make him a sought after designer, lecturer, and commentator.
 Because of his creative use of plant material in his designs and technical knowledge, he not only interprets design trends, but helps creates them.